z0w0/helm/README.md

 a value that changes over time.
 This sort of architecture used for a game allows for pretty simplistic (and in my opinion, artistic) code.

+Documentation of the Helm API is available on [Hackage](http://hackage.haskell.org/package/helm).
+There is currently a heavily work-in-progress guide on [Helm's website](http://helm-engine.org/guide), which is a resource aiming to give thorough explanations of the way Helm and its API work through examples.

 ## Features

 * Allows you to express game logic dependent on input in a straightforward manner,